Blogs

 wave

-The Alien Enemies Act, enacted in 1798, allows the president to detain or deport non-citizens from a hostile nation during wartime.
-The Trump administration's invocation of this law, without a formal declaration of war, to deport hundreds of Venezuelans based on alleged gang affiliation sparked immediate outrage from civil liberties advocates.
-The Supreme Court’s decision, while granting the administration some leeway, fundamentally shifted the focus to the detainees' right to challenge their deportation.
+The Alien Enemies Act itself dates back to 1798.
+It lets the president detain or deport non-citizens from a hostile nation during wartime.
+The Trump administration's use of this law – without a formal declaration of war – to target hundreds of Venezuelans sparked major outrage from civil liberties groups.
+Many questioned whether gang affiliation alone warrants such action under this old law.
+The Supreme Court ruling, while giving the administration some leeway, really shifted the focus to ensuring these individuals had the opportunity to challenge their deportation in court.

 FAQ